bovem/bovem.github.io/content/openshift/container-architecture/index.md

 By creating a Cgroup a process in it could be prioritized, paused, removed, or resumed based on the resources allocated to it.
 This also helps in monitoring the resources used by particular processes.

 If you are using an OS with `systemd` init system (to verify this you can use the command `ps -p 1 -o comm=`) then you can use the command `systemctl list-units` to list all the Cgroups.
-It will open a table containing the Cgroup name, state, and description.
+It will open a table containing the Cgroup name, state, and description.The names of the Cgroup will be in the form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.

-The names of the Cgroup will be in the form `<parent-cgroup>.<child-cgroup>` like `sys-devices-platform-serial8250-tty-ttyS0.device`.
 To view the hierarchy of Cgroups you can use the command `systemd-cgls`.
-It presents cgroups in a tree structure like:
+It presents cgroups in as a tree structure.

 ```bash
 Control group /: